charmed-kubernetes/kubernetes-docs/pages/k8s/upgrading.md

 It is recommended that you keep your **Kubernetes** deployment updated to the latest available stable version.
 You should also update the other applications which make up the **Canonical Distribution of Kubernetes<sup>&reg;</sup>.**
-Keeping up to date makes sure you have the latest bug-fixes and security patches for smooth operation of your cluster.
+Keeping up to date ensures you have the latest bug-fixes and security patches for smooth operation of your cluster.

-There is no set cadence to the releases of **Kubernetes**,  but you can check the latest release version on the
+New minor versions of **Kubernetes** are set to release once per wuarter.
+You can check the latest release version on the
 [Kubernetes release page on GitHub][k8s-release].
-The **CDK** is kept in close sync with upstream Kubernetes.
+The **CDK** is kept in close sync with upstream Kubernetes: updated versions will be released within a week of a new upstream version of **Kubernetes**.

 <div class="p-notification--information">
   <p class="p-notification__response">